aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-gradient-effects/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Apply Gradient Effects in Aspose.PSD for Java
+# How to Add Gradient Effects in Aspose.PSD for Java

 ## Introduction

-Welcome to the tutorial on **how to apply gradient** effects in Aspose.PSD for Java!
+Welcome to the tutorial on **how to add gradient** effects in Aspose.PSD for Java!
 If you're looking to enhance your images with stunning gradient overlays, you're in the right place.
-In this guide, we'll walk you through the process using Aspose.PSD, a powerful Java library for image processing.
+In this guide we'll walk you through the process using Aspose.PSD, a powerful Java library for image processing.
 By the end of this tutorial you’ll be comfortable adding, customizing, and saving gradient effects programmatically.

 ## Quick Answers
 - **What can I achieve?** Add, edit, and blend gradient overlays on PSD layers.